iiWolfo/MIS407/README.md

 # MIS407

-This is where I will store my MIS 407 projects
+This is where I will store the projects for Assignment 1